MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/step-8-user-communications-and-training.md

 To help minimize the risk associated with changes in the user experience, we recommend two complementary approaches:

-  - Proactive communication to your users so they know what to expect, and
+  - Proactive communication to your users so they know what to expect

-  - Use of deployment rings to control the rate of deployment.
+  - Use of deployment rings to control the rate of deployment

-###

 ### Phased Deployment